 What is glossolalia and were the ancient Christian writers aware of this practice?

-Though there are a number of words to describe modern tongues speaking such as ecstasy, ecstatic utterance, frenzy, etc., glossolalia will be used throughout this series as a blanket term.
+Though there are many words to describe modern tongues speaking such as ecstasy, ecstatic utterance, frenzy, etc., glossolalia will be used throughout this series as a blanket term.

 Glossolalia, ecstasy, and ecstatic utterances are the same words to explain something that is unintelligible and meaningless.
 “Glossolalia is language-like because the speaker unconsciously wants it to be language-like.”1

-This new definition has its own history separate from that of the ecclesiasts who guarded the old doctrine of tongues as a miracle of either a person spontaneously speaking a foreign language or the recipient hearing sounds in one’s own tongue.
+This new definition has a personal history separate from that of the ecclesiasts who guarded the old doctrine of tongues as a miracle of either a person spontaneously speaking a foreign language or the recipient hearing sounds in their native one.
 Rarely has the new definition of glossolalia been critically examined or traced from its initial beginnings to the present.
-This is what the series, A History of Glossolalia, is all about.
+This examination is what the series, A History of Glossolalia, is all about.

 The initial problem connecting glossolalia with the christian doctrine of tongues.

 The church fathers focused mainly on the Day of Pentecost in Acts where they believed the experience to be people supernaturally endowed with the ability to speak in foreign languages.
 Paul’s coverage of the tongues problem in Corinth has been more difficult for the ancient church writers to cover.
-Most have avoided literally explaining it, choosing to go into allegory or emphasizing the moral force of the text: the need for charity instead of pride.
-Noted exceptions to this were: Epiphanius, who saw the Corinthian problem as an ethno-linguistic conflict, the Ambrosiaster text, which summed it up as conflict between Aramaic and Greek speaking Jews; and the Cyril of Alexandria text which explained problems arising from hypothetically speaking in Eastern languages such as Mede in a Greek speaking community.
+Most have avoided explaining it, choosing to go into allegory or emphasizing the moral force of the text: the need for charity instead of pride.
+Noted exceptions to this were: Epiphanius, who saw the Corinthian problem as an ethnolinguistic conflict, the Ambrosiaster text, which summed it up as a conflict between Aramaic and Greek-speaking Jews; and the Cyril of Alexandria text which explained problems arising from hypothetically speaking in Eastern languages such as Mede in a Greek-speaking community.
 These church writings can be found documented at the Gift of Tongues Project.

-Problems connecting Montanism and their glossolalia with the christian doctrine of tongues.
+Problems connecting Montanism with the christian doctrine of tongues

 Scholars from the realm of higher criticism have introduced Eusebius’ coverage of the Montanist movement and their ecstasies as the historical definition of speaking in tongues in the church.
 However, the Greek keyword for tongues doesn’t even occur in the text.
 This omission is very problematic and weakens this solution.
 The ecclesiastical writers made no connection with the Montanists regarding speaking in tongues.
 Neither can any person find documents with the church specifically arguing for or against Montanist tongues.
 The Montanist experience for explaining Christian tongues didn’t arrive until 1500 years after the Montanist experience by Conyers Middleton in his publication, Free Inquiry.4 This is a later interpretation that cannot be substantiated through early historical literature.

 How the doctrine of glossolalia first appeared and took over this subject matter is a complex journey that requires a series of articles to answer.
-To get started, here are a number of brief thoughts to set things up for the articles to follow:
+To get started, here are some brief thoughts to set things up for the following articles:

 This has had a profound impact on the controversies surrounding this doctrine.
-In fact, if this de-emphasis on ecclesiastical writings did not exist, it would change the modern debate altogether.5
+If this de-emphasis on ecclesiastical writings did not exist, it would change the current debate altogether.5

 These are all generalizations here, which the Gift of Tongues Project normally tries to avoid.
 In this case, some introduction was necessary.
 This is a large work and is broken into a number of articles.
 Here is the complete listing: